 Everyone Loves The Fragrance And Romance That Garden Roses Bring To Wedding Flowers.
 Here’s why.

-The exploding use of fragrant garden roses for weddings and other special events reminds me that today’s brides-to-be place a much higher value on the types of flowers they choose for their wedding.
+The exploding use of garden roses for weddings reminds me that today’s brides-to-be place a much higher value on the types of flowers they choose for their wedding.

 They want wedding flowers that are romantic and sensual because that’s what they envision themselves carrying down the aisle on their wedding day.